David Icke

 Icke contends that the universe consists of "vibrational" energy and infinite dimensions sharing the same space.
 He argues that there is an inter-dimensional race of reptilian beings, the Archons or Anunnaki, which have hijacked the Earth.
 Further, a genetically modified human–Archon hybrid race of reptilian shape-shifters – the Babylonian Brotherhood, Illuminati or "elite" – manipulate events to keep humans in fear, so that the Archons can feed off the resulting "negative energy".
 He claims that many public figures belong to the Babylonian Brotherhood and propel humanity towards a global fascist state or New World Order, a post-truth era ending freedom of speech.
 He sees the only way to defeat such "Archontic" influence is for people to wake up to the truth and fill their hearts with love.

-Critics have accused Icke of being antisemitic and a Holocaust denier, due to, among other statements, his endorsement of The Protocols of the Elders of Zion, his book And the Truth Shall Set You Free, which "argues that Holocaust denial should be taught in schools," and his identification of the Jewish Rothschild family as reptilians, with his theories of reptilians being alleged to serve as a deliberate "code", something which Icke has denied.
-The allegations of antisemitism and promotion of misinformation has resulted in him being banned from entering a number of countries.
+Critics have noted antisemitic themes in Icke's statements and writings, and have described Icke as an antisemite and a Holocaust denier, due to, among other statements, his endorsement of The Protocols of the Elders of Zion, his book And the Truth Shall Set You Free, which "argues that Holocaust denial should be taught in schools," and his identification of the Jewish Rothschild family as reptilians, with his theories of reptilians being alleged to serve as a deliberate "code" for Jews, something which Icke has denied.
+The antisemitic themes of Icke's work and statements and his promotion of misinformation has resulted in his being banned from entering a number of countries.

 Biography from the Wikipedia article David Icke.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.